 Pennsylvania child support follows a statutory formula under Pa.R.Civ.P.
 1910.16-1 through 1910.16-7.
 Courts have little discretion to deviate.
 Knowing how the calculation works tells you what to expect and what you owe or can claim.

 Pennsylvania uses an income shares model.
 The logic is straightforward: the child's support obligation is proportional to each parent's income.
-If both parents earned equally during the marriage, they share support equally.
-If one parent earned much more, they pay more.
+If both parents earn equally, they share support equally.
+If one parent earns much more, they pay more.

 Step 1: Determine each parent's gross income.
-This includes salary, wages, bonuses, self-employment income, rental income, Social Security (if the child receives it), and various other sources.
-It's "gross," so you don't deduct taxes.
+This includes salary, wages, bonuses, self-employment income, rental income, Social Security (if the child receives it), and various other sources, as defined in 23 Pa.C.S. § 4302.
+Gross income is the starting point before deductions.

 Step 4: Calculate each parent's proportional share.
-If Dad earns $60,000 and Mom earns $40,000 (combined $100,000), Dad pays 60 percent of the support obligation and Mom pays 40 percent.
-This applies whether one parent has primary custody or custody is shared.
+Each parent owes a share of the basic obligation in proportion to their share of combined net income.
+If Dad's net income is 60 percent of the combined total and Mom's is 40 percent, Dad is responsible for 60 percent of the support obligation and Mom for 40 percent.
+This proportional split applies whether one parent has primary custody or custody is shared.

 Step 5: Account for custody time and health insurance.
 If one parent has primary custody, the non-custodial parent pays cash support to the custodial parent.
 If custody is shared, support may be offset.
 Health insurance costs are factored in separately.

-Here's how the percentage works with a real example.
+Here is how the schedule works with a real example.

-If Dad has primary custody, Mom pays Dad $2,100 per month.
-If custody is shared (let's say Dad has the kids 40 percent of the time), the obligation is adjusted downward because Dad is already spending money on the kids when he has them.
+If Dad has primary custody, Mom pays Dad $684 per month.
+If custody is shared (let us say Dad has the kids 40 percent of the time), the obligation is adjusted under Pa.R.Civ.P.
+1910.16-4 because Dad is already spending money on the kids when he has them.

 Income includes obvious sources: W-2 wages, 1099 self-employment income, business income.
 It also includes bonuses, overtime, tips, rental income, interest and dividend income, capital gains, and distributions from business interests.